Going out for camping in a big group? It’s obvious that you will need a number of tents to put yourselves up comfortably.

-2. Zip and Clip the Doors Together:
+Method #2: Zip or Clip the Tent Doors Together

 Another easy and familiar method of joining two tents is to zip or clip the tent doors together.
 Wondering how effective is it going to be?
 Well, depends a lot on how closely the two tents are designed.

 If both the tents are from the same brand and approximately the same size, the zipping might just simply click into effect!
 And, if by any chance, the doors are roughly of the same size, zipping the two entrances works wondrously!!

 It might happen that you cannot fully and smoothly zip the doors together.
 In that case, do not worry and trudge further with the zips.
 It may break or damage them.
 All you need to do in such a situation is to clip-shut the open orifices using binder clips.
 Next, you can use a tarp to drape the juncture area to effectively prevent rain dripping or any unfavorable weather conditions to creep in.

 Always remember that at least one of the two tents needs to have a two-way entrance.
 Unless either of the two tents is having two doorways, you cannot find access into the adjacent tent.

 There are still a few drawbacks of this easy and expedient zipping and clipping method.
 One, you need to manage getting two tents of roughly same sized doors.
 Two, if the zipping doesn’t work 100%, the clipping part leaves you with the risk of leakage and big invasion.
 Draping the tarp or overlapping rain flies can minimize this trouble.